-It is also important that, if your landscape includes a horizon line, make sure it is absolutely level.
-It is so easy whilst thinking of everything else, to forget to check the level of your horizon.
-Otherwise your image will be out of balance.
+It is also important that, if your landscape includes a horizon line, for this purpose, ensure that it is level.
+It is so easy whilst thinking of everything else, to forget to check the level of your horizon; otherwise, your image will be thrown out of balance.

-Another thing about horizons - a lot of thoughtless snapshooters tend, without thought, to put the horizon line right smack in the middle of their image.
+Another thing, many thoughtless snapshooters tend, without thinking, to put the horizon line right smack across the centre of their image.
 This is not a good idea and one that should be avoided because it can tend to cause the image to appear as though it has been split in two; although, mirrored water reflections be exempted.
-Or, if there is a large element in the foreground dominating the scene, it will sometimes compensate for the centrally placed horizon and make it less obvious.
+Or, if there is a large element in the foreground dominating and filling the scene, that will sometimes compensate for a centrally placed horizon and make it less obvious.

-If in a potential landscape you have a truly remarkable looking sky, with extraordinary cloud shapes and you'd like to use this as a major element in the design of your shot, try to place your horizon line one third of the way up from the bottom of your image.
-Or vice versa, if the sky is drab and/or uninteresting try to place the horizon line about one third of the way down from the top.
+If in a potential landscape you have a truly interesting sky and you would like to use this as a major element in the design of your composition, place your horizon line about a third of the way up from the bottom of your image.
+Or vice versa, if the sky appears dull or uninteresting, then place the horizon line about a third of the way down from the top.

-Talking about thirds, are you aware of what is known in art and photographic circles as "The Rule Of Thirds"?
+Speaking of thirds, are you aware of what we know in art and photographic circles as 'The Rule Of Thirds'?
 It's about the correct placement of certain major elements that go into the making of a good composition.

-If you can imagine your image divided up into thirds like a naughts and crosses game, by intersecting lines.
-It is on or near the intersections of these lines where you should place some of the elements or focal points that make up your image.
-They're like stop-off points for the eyes of the viewer.
+If you can imagine your image divided into thirds, like a naughts and crosses game, with intersecting lines.
+It is on or near those intersections where you should place some of the elements or focal points that make up your image.
+They are like stopping-off points for the eyes of a person viewing the image.

-For instance, the horizon line, or some other element that is of certain interest.
+For instance, as mentioned earlier, the horizon line, or some other element that is of certain interest.
 Or even the main subject itself.

 So your centre of interest need not be placed smack bang in the centre of your image, or your image may completely lack interest, to the point of being boring!

 There is a certain psychology attached to the way a viewer's eye scans a photograph.
 That is, generally from left to right.
-Like when you walk into a grocery store, you will have a natural tendancy to start from the left side of the store and make your way through to the right.
+For instance, when you walk into a grocery store, you will have a natural tendency to start from the left side of the store and make your way through to the right.
 Merchandisers will make good use of this psychology in the strategic placement of certain products on sale or loss leaders, etc., throughout their store.

 It is all about promoting interest in your photographs and encouraging people to spend more time looking at them.

-Before I close this chapter, I'd like to discuss another important bad habit that some people tend to do automatically without consideration.
-And that is, the constant use of the camera in horizontal fashion.
+Before I close here, I would like to mention another important bad habit that some people tend to do automatically without consideration.
+And that is the constant 'horizontal' use of their camera.

-Generally most landscape vistas are taken with the camera held horizontally.
-That's why that sort of shot is known as a "landscape" shot.
-One taken with the camera held vertically is called a "portrait" shot - for obvious reasons.
+Generally, most landscape vistas are taken with the camera held horizontally.
+That sort of shot is known as a 'landscape' shot.
+Whilst shooting with the camera held vertically is known as a 'portrait' shot - for obvious reasons.

-Because of the way the camera is designed, horizontally, that is the way most "happy snappers" tend to use it.
+Because most cameras are designed horizontally, that is the way most 'happy-snappers' tend to use always it.

-It's okay to say that you can always fix it up later, but this is about getting it right the first time round.
-Then, you will spend much less time on the computer patching it up later!
+I know it is okay to say you can always fix it up later in post-processing, but this is about getting it right the first time around.
+Then, you will spend much less time on the PC patching it up later!